dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Database/Database-Retrieving-Tables.md

 ## <a name="get-resources"></a>As a Resource List

-Description: Filter records for a db table.
+Description: Retrieve a list of all tables available from the database service.

 #### Request